Alternate history: Antiquity and medieval

-The earliest example of alternate (or counterfactual) history is found in Livy's Ab Urbe Condita Libri (book IX, sections 17–19).
-Livy contemplated an alternative 4th century BC in which Alexander the Great had survived to attack Europe as he had planned; asking, "What would have been the results for Rome if she had been engaged in a war with Alexander?"
-Livy concluded that the Romans would likely have defeated Alexander.
-An even earlier possibility is Herodotus's Histories, which contains speculative material.
+Speculative and counterfactual thinking about historical events appears in some of the earliest works of Western historiography.
+One of the earliest known examples is found in the Roman historian Livy's Ab Urbe Condita Libri (Book IX, sections 17–19).
+Livy contemplated an alternative 4th century BC in which Alexander the Great had survived to invade Europe as planned.
+He asks what would have happened if Rome had faced Alexander in war and concludes that the Romans would likely have defeated him.

+An even earlier instance of speculative material appears in Herodotus's Histories.